Skip to content

 Usage Tips

-• The keyMap method is suitable for scenarios requiring quick entity lookup based on a specific attribute.
+• The keyMap method is suitable for scenarios where you need to quickly look up entities based on a specific property.

-• The sFunction parameter allows specifying any entity attribute as the Map key, making result access more intuitive and efficient.
+• Using the sFunction parameter, you can specify any entity property as the Map key, making result access more intuitive and efficient.

-• The peeks parameter enables additional side-effect operations during result processing, which do not affect the final Map result.
+• The peeks parameter allows you to perform additional side-effect operations during result processing; these operations do not affect the final Map result.

-• For large datasets, consider setting isParallel to true to enable parallel streams and improve query efficiency.
+• When processing large datasets, consider setting the isParallel parameter to true to enable parallel streams and improve query efficiency.

-By using SimpleQuery’s keyMap method, developers can handle query results more efficiently, encapsulate them into easy-to-use data structures, and perform additional side-effect operations, making the code more concise and flexible.
+By using SimpleQuery’s keyMap method, developers can handle query results more efficiently, encapsulate them into easy-to-use data structures, and perform additional side-effect operations, resulting in cleaner and more flexible code.

 map

-The map method of SimpleQuery provides a convenient way to query the database and encapsulate the results into a Map, where one entity attribute serves as the key and another as the value.
+The map method in SimpleQuery provides a convenient way to query the database and encapsulate the results into a Map, where one entity property serves as the key and another property serves as the value.
 This method also supports performing additional side-effect operations during result processing, such as logging or cache updates.

 Method Signature